 Effective online learning at the University of Minnesota is facilitated by instructors who are able to effectively implement online pedagogies and ways to cultivate an engaged community of learners who are invested in their own and each other’s success .

 Effective online instructors are able to design an online learning environment that facilitates higher-order learning through a process involving critical discourse and reflection in an online community of peers.
 Three elements facilitate this online community .

 - Social: In addition to facilitating polite and friendly interaction, participants will feel a sense of belonging and social connection, open communication, and strong group cohesion.

 - Cognitive: Learning materials and content are most effective when used in support of a relevant problem, and used to guide students through investigation and resolution of the problems.
 This “practical inquiry” process includes ample opportunity for discussion, collaborative problem-solving, and reflection.

 - Teacher: The active presence of the online teacher is critical to the success of the first two elements.
-Online, it becomes even more imperative for the teacher to act as a learning guide.
+When teaching online, it becomes even more imperative to act as a learning guide.
 This includes providing concise instructions, setting clear expectations, creating a consistent online course site, and modeling effective online behaviors and participation .